krebeDev/nexjs-chrome-extension-starter/README.md

 This is a Chrome extension starter project created with Next.js.
+Compliant with the latest Chrome Extension Manifest V3.

 ## Getting Started